My 3-Week Florida Road Trip Itinerary (Nature, Beaches, Cities)

 Road Trip Itinerary Map for Florida

-Check out this map highlighting all the key stops for your Florida road trip.
+Check out my map below highlighting all the key stops for your Florida road trip.
 It lays out the perfect route to hit all the must-see spots.
 I’ll dive into each destination in detail and give you tips to make your trip as smooth and awesome as possible.

 Days 1-2: Miami